+Normal Operations Work, classes, and all other scheduled activities will go on as planned.
 Delayed Start Classes are delayed, but college operations will continue and the College will be open for business.
 Suspended Operations Campus is closed to students and all non-essential personnel.
+Essential personnel list in Policy HMRS221 detrimental information being disseminated to all stakeholders.
+The College President or designee is responsible for authorizing all information to be released.